Babyloss Awareness Week

 Every year, on October 15 (International Pregnancy and Infant Loss Awareness Day), people from around the world are invited to light a candle or candles, at 7 p.m. local time, creating a Wave of Light in memory of babies who have died too soon.

-In 2016, we created a video of images shared online, with Itty Bitty Beats’ beautiful song ‘The Last Lullaby’ as its soundtrack.
-We hope many of you will share your photos on our Facebook page this year too, so we can create another special video of shared memories.
+Last year, we created a video of images shared online, with Itty Bitty Beats’ beautiful song ‘The Last Lullaby’ as its soundtrack.
+We hope that on 15 October, many of you will share your photos on our Facebook page this year too, so we can create another special video of shared memories.